 Offer to Help

-Be genuine in your efforts to help someone who smells like cat pee.
+Be genuine in your efforts to help someone who smells bad.
 The issue may have created barriers for them with relationships.
 It may have eroded their self-esteem.

 On the other hand, they may have been oblivious to the issue.
 If they have too many cats, this can indicate they are lonely.
 Help them find new homes for some of the cats.
 Help them find ways to engage with people, enjoy hobbies, and stay engaged so they no longer feel lonely.